Santhosh Ananddram: Career

-He started his film career as a lyric writer through Rocky.
+He started film career as a lyric writer through Rocky.
 He then assisted Harsha in script, dialogues and direction departments for Chingari.
 He also worked as a dialogue writer for Agraja and Gajakesari.
 He made his directional debut in 2014 with Industry hit Mr. and Mrs. Ramachari starring Yash (actor) and Radhika Pandit.
 His next movie Raajakumara with Puneeth Rajkumar was released on 24 March 2017 and received huge applause from critics and audience.
 After humongous success of Raajakumara and two straight industry hits, he rose to fame as "Star Director" of Kannada cinema.

-Ananddram's upcoming film is again with Kannada Star Puneeth Rajkumar titled YuvaRathnaa under Hombale Films.
+Ananddram's upcoming film is with Kannada Star Puneeth Rajkumar titled YuvaRathnaa under Hombale Films.
 It was launched on 1 November 2018 on account of Kannada Rajyotsava.
 It was noted that two impaired kids from Chamarajanagar district came down to release the title of the movie.
 Ananddram was honoured with Zee Kannada's Hemmeya Nirdeshaka (Proud Director of Karnataka) for Raajakumara.
 He made his Tollywood debut with the film Yuvarathnaa in 2021.